 - customer reviews

-Over 10,000 UK datasets are currently freely and publicly available through data.gov.uk.
+Over 30,000 UK datasets are currently freely and publicly available through data.gov.uk.
 On this portal, you can find:

 Data is available in datasets across a range of themes, including:

 - economy, industry and employment

 - tourism, leisure, culture and arts

 - environment and agriculture

 - population and society